Pandaura/PTS-Team/README.md

 Configuring PTS fork is the same as configuring PG / PlexGuide.

-Then type the following to run the PTS menu: `sudo pts`
+Type the following to run the PTS menu: `sudo pts`

 * Set up and deploy Traefik ([see here](https://github.com/PTS-Team/PTS-Team/wiki/Traefik))